loganhenson/laravel-elm/readme.md

 npm run watch
 ```

-You may then use the `Elm` facade to render your Elm Pages.
+You use the `Elm` facade to render your Elm Pages.

 ```php
 use Tightenco\Elm\Elm;